cloudmesh-project/cloudmesh.ocr/code/README.md

 However, an easier and less error-prone way to run the project is to simply run the following bash files:

-deploy_cluster: Creates a cluster of multiple nodes (the number can be changed easily in the file) on Chameleon Cloud.
+deploy_cluster: Creates a cluster of multiple nodes on Chameleon Cloud.
+After running the bash file, the user will be prompted to enter the number of nodes for the cluster.

 deploy_stack: Installs the necessary packages on the cluster nodes.
+If The authenticity of host is questioned or you get the WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!, just type yes and press ENTER as many times as the number of nodes.
+However, if the key cannot be found, run {cm key add --ssh} while having a valid key in .ssh directory.

 benchmark: Runs the OCR on the cluster nodes.
 The input data in this case is the standard database of Chars74k.
 200 different fonts of all the Alphanumeric glyphs